drewkubacki/ecommerce/README.md

 # ecommerce

 This project was built while enrolled in the SideGuide online course.
-This project allowed me to better understand Riverpod state management and working with more complext applications.
+This project allowed me to better understand Riverpod state management and working with more complex applications.

 ## Getting Started